ander882/BankGo/bashman.md

 ...
 ```
-# A note about the config file
+# How to read the config file
 The config file is setup as the following:
 * Tasks (Colon lines) are the tasks (programs) that each process CAN go through
 * * Not all process' go through all tasks